algorithm-helper/algorithm-helper/content/categories/algorithms/sorting/insertion-sort.md

 keep growing the size of the sorted subarray, it will eventually result in the entire array being sorted.

-Insertion sort can run in `O(N)` time if the array has the property that it has a low amount of inversions.
+Insertion sort can run in $O(N)$ time if the array has the property that it has a low amount of inversions.
 An inversion in an array is where two elements are out of order:

 From Wikipedia: